wout/rosetta/README.md

 - `Helpers::SiteSections::UserSettings` => `"helpers.site_sections.user_settings"`

 Using inferred locale keys has an added bonus.
-You don't need to think about how to organise your cloce structure.
+You don't need to think about how to organise your locale files.
 And it makes find your keys a lot easier.

 ## To-do
 - [ ] Add specs for the existing code